Project Vie Makes Good On March 15 Announcement, But Probably An Elaborate Hoax

 — Vie (@PlayVie) March 15, 2017

-As dissected by the Sims Community Info, an excerpt from Project Vie’s game summary blatantly references Rick Astley’s Never Gonna Give You Up chorus.
+As dissected by The Sims Community Info, an excerpt from Project Vie‘s game summary blatantly references Rick Astley’s Never Gonna Give You Up chorus.

 “CREATE THEM, CONTROL THEM, COMPLETE THEM – Create convincing characters in stunning detail and build their personalities through powerful and intuitive tools.
 Steer their lives on every level, and create their stories in a lively open world.
 Live them up, or let them down.
 Run around, or desert them,” reads Project Vie’s description.

 Furthermore, the screenshots provided were less than stellar.
 Project Vie claimed that these were from a very early version of the game.
-But here’s the problem: If one would make a bold announcement that EA had better watch out for this new game, at least make the first visuals impressive, to say the least.
+The problem with this is, if one would make a bold announcement that EA better watch out for this new game, at least make the first visuals impressive so say the least.

-If Project Vie is, in fact, a hoax, it’s careful planning did fool a lot of hopefuls.
+If Project Vie is in fact a hoax, it’s careful planning did fool a lot of hopefuls.
 Unfortunately, it does look like Vie is a well-thought out and elaborate troll.
-The team has built it up for years, even getting its own domain and creating a survey to ask about what gamers would want to see in a much-improved life simulation game — just like how EA releases surveys to aid in their planned Sims expansion packs.
+The team has built it up for years, even getting its own domain and coming up with a survey to ask about what gamers would want to see in a much improved life simulation game—just like how EA releases surveys to aid in their planned The Sims expansion packs.

 Meanwhile, Simmers will just have to stay put and keep on hoping that their calls to EA for better content will be heeded, because it looks like The Sims 4 remains unchallenged.